In this article

 Some insurers let you designate whether your beneficiary selection should be revocable or irrevocable.
 A revocable beneficiary is one that can be changed or removed at any time.
 By contrast, if you are the policyholder and designate an irrevocable beneficiary, you won’t be able to change that selection down the road unless you have the consent of that original beneficiary.

 Not all insurance policies have the option to appoint irrevocable beneficiaries.
-For example, the term life insurance policy offered through Fabric doesn’t support this option.
+For example, the term life insurance policy offered through Fabric by Gerber Life doesn’t support this option.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.